ArielZidon/Elevator_algorithm/README.md

 https://www.youtube.com/watch?v=xOayymoIl8U

 Article 3:
-The problem space of waiting times and short waiting times at the expense of too much investment of energy https://www.smart-industry.net/smart-elevators-giving-iot-a-lift/
+The problem space of waiting times and short waiting times at the expense of too much investment of energy: https://www.smart-industry.net/smart-elevators-giving-iot-a-lift/